Course Descriptions

 Prerequisite(s): SOC 212 and (234 or 329).

-Restriction(s): Enrolment in the Aboriginal Justice and Criminology Program.
+Restriction(s): Enrolment in the Indigenous Justice and Criminology Program.

-Restriction(s): Enrolment in the Aboriginal Justice and Criminology Program.
+Restriction(s): Enrolment in the Indigenous Justice and Criminology Program.

-Describes and analyzes the growth, distribution, and integration of the Aboriginal population in Canadian urban centres as well as the causes and consequences of the urbanization of Canadian Aboriginal people.
-Issues covered will include education, law, family life, and native-white relations.
+Describes and analyzes the growth, distribution, and integration of the Indigenous population in Canadian urban centres as well as the causes and consequences of the urbanization of Canadian Indigenous people.
+Issues covered will include education, law, family life, and Indigenous-white relations.

 Prerequisite(s): 12 credit units SOC.